How can I fix the connection to my Amazon EC2 instance or elastic network interface that has an attached Elastic IP address?

 1. Open the Amazon EC2 console.

-2. In the navigation pane, choose Instances.
-Then, select the instance that you're trying to connect to.
+2. In the navigation pane, first choose Instances.
+Then, select the instance that you need to connect to.

 3. On the Security tab, select the security group associated with the Amazon EC2 instance that has an Elastic IP address attached to it.

-4. On the Inbound rules tab, confirm that you have a security group rule that allows traffic from your source to your port or protocol.
-You can add an inbound rule if you don’t have one.
+4. On the Inbound rules tab, confirm your security group rule allows traffic from the source to your port or protocol.
+You can add an inbound rule if you don't have one.
+For more information, see Configure security group rules.

-5. Choose Instances, and then select the instance that you're trying to connect to.
+5. Choose Instances, and then select the instance that you need to connect to.

 7. On the Details tab, select the associated subnet ID.

-9. On the Route Table tab, confirm that you have a default route to an internet gateway to send traffic to the internet.
+9. On the Route Table tab, confirm that you can send traffic to the internet through a default route to an internet gateway.
 If you don't have such a route in your route table, then add a 0.0.0.0/0 route to an internet gateway.
+For more information, see Subnet route tables.

-Important: When you add a 0.0.0.0/0 route to an internet gateway, subnets associated with the route table are made public.
+When you add a 0.0.0.0/0 route to an internet gateway, subnets associated with the route table become public.
 Resources with public IP addresses in the associated subnets (for example, your Amazon EC2 instances) will be publicly accessible if they allow such traffic.

-If you're still receiving connection timeout errors after completing the troubleshooting steps, do the following:
+If you still receive connection timeout errors after completing the troubleshooting steps, do the following:

 • Review the flow logs for your instance's elastic network interface.
 Check to confirm that the traffic to and from your source IP is recognized on the elastic network interface.